-The gripper moves through three poses in order to do a pick: Approach, target and retreat.
-In this exercise, we will use the box pick transform to create the pick poses for the TCP (Tool Center Point) coordinate frame and then transform them to the arm's wrist coordinate frame
+The gripper moves through three poses in order to do a pick: approach, target and retreat.
+In this exercise, we will use the box pick transform to create the pick poses for the TCP (Tool Center Point) coordinate frame and then transform them to the arm's wrist coordinate frame.

-- In the main program, locate the function call to application.create_pick_moves(). - Go to the source file of that function by clicking in any part of the function and pressing "F2". - Remove the fist line containing the following ROS_ERROR_STREAM ... so that the program runs.
+- In the main program, locate the function call to application.create_pick_moves(). - Go to the source file of that function by clicking in any part of the function and pressing F2 in QtCreator. - Remove the first line containing the following ROS_ERROR_STREAM ... so that the program runs.

 • Find every line that begins with the comment Fill Code: and read the description.
-Then, replace every instance of the comment ENTER CODE HERE with the appropriate line of code
+Then, replace every instance of the comment ENTER CODE HERE with the appropriate line of code.

 '''

 / Fill Code:

 .

 .

 .

 .

 //

-// ======= ENTER CODE HERE ======= /
+// ======== ENTER CODE HERE ======= /

 '''

-- The create_manipulation_poses() uses the values of the approach and retreat distances in order to create the corresponding poses at the desired target. - Since moveit plans the robot path for the arm's wrist, then it is necessary to convert all the pick poses to the wrist coordinate frame. - The lookupTransform method can provide the pose of a target relative to another pose.
+- The create_manipulation_poses() uses the values of the approach and retreat distances in order to create the corresponding poses at the desired target. - Since MoveIt! plans the robot path for the arm's wrist, it is necessary to convert all the pick poses to the wrist coordinate frame. - The lookupTransform() method can provide the pose of a target relative to another pose.

-- Compile the pick and place node

-- In QtCreator, use: Build -> Build Project
+- Compile the pick and place node: - In QTCreator: $Build \rightarrow Build \ Project$

 - Alternatively, in a terminal: